 Bitcoin to the rescue.

 The patient rep who I was talking to suggested cashing out with Bitcoin.
-I had no idea what it was, so I quickly opened my browser and googled it up.
+I had no idea what it was, so I quickly opened my browser and Googled it.
+Where could I learn about cryptocurrency?
 I stumbled upon a bunch of articles about some blockchain thingy.

-I wasn’t really sure what to think of the whole thing, so I ended up only withdrawing a small portion of my earnings to test out this bitcoin stuff.
+I wasn’t really sure what to think of the whole thing and was left wondering, was crypto a good investment?
+So I ended up only withdrawing a small portion of my earnings to test out this Bitcoin stuff.

 I opened up my first bitcoin wallet by signing up for the first website I found where you could trade bitcoin for fiat currency.
 It’s a site called Local Bitcoins and they gave me a free wallet I could store bitcoins with.